Salmonella Testing

 Rapid Turnaround

 We understand that shelf life is critical.
-Our lab offers expedited Salmonella testing services to minimize inventory hold times.
+Our lab offers expedited workflows to minimize inventory hold times.

 👥